-Updated for Version “Luna I“
+Updated for Version “Luna VI“

 Flins is a 5★ Electro Polearm character in Genshin Impact who deals significant Lunar-Charged damage on-field.
 Learn about Flins’s best builds, best weapons, best artifacts, and best teams in this quick guide.